 Payment rates for Family Tax Benefit Part B

-The amount of Family Tax Benefit (FTB) Part B you get usually depends on the age of your youngest child.
+The amount of Family Tax Benefit (FTB) Part B you receive usually depends on the age of your youngest child.

 Maximum rate of FTB Part B

-These are the maximum amounts of FTB Part B you can get per family, if eligible.
+These are the maximum amounts of FTB Part B you can receive per family, if eligible.

 |Age of youngest child||Maximum rate of FTB Part B per fortnight||Maximum rate of FTB Part B per year|